Rami24t/Interactive-Digital-Script-Web-App/README.md

 ## Features (so far)
 - The user (such as an actor/artist/director/listener/reader/...) can input his and the name of the other actors that are performing the script in order to make it easy for each to spot their own lines.
 This will add the actor's name to the side of the correspondant character's name throughout the whole script.
-- The user (actors, performers, ...)... can
+- The users (actors, performers, artists, directors, listeners, readers, audience, etc...) can tbc...

 ### Techs & Programming Languages
 Vanilla JavaScript, Templating, HTML 5, and CSS 3